Abrasive Blasting Permit (Sand Blasting)

 (e) All abrasive blasting activity shall meet the following performance standards:

-(f) Applications for an abrasive blasting permit shall be in such form as prescribed by the department of regulatory services.
+(g) Applications for an abrasive blasting permit shall be in such form as prescribed by the Minneapolis Health Department.
 A copy of the written notice required by 59.50(c) and analytical results required by 59.50(d) must be submitted with the permit application.
-If analytical results as required by 59.50(d) are not submitted with the application, the permit will not be issued until the city has tested the painted surface.
+If analytical results as required by 59.50(d) are not submitted with the application, the permit will not be issued until the application is complete.